csc-training/portable-gpu-programming/kokkos/01-parallel-axpy/README.md

 # axpy operation with Kokkos parallel dispatch

-The code [axpy.cpp](axpy.cpp) implements the basic "axpy" operation:
+In this exercise you can practice implementing the basic "axpy" operation
+$y = a \times x + y$ in parallel using Kokkos.
+In order to focus only on parallel dispatch, the proper way to manage memory with Kokkos is not considered yet.

+## Tasks

-$y = a \times x + y$ in standard C/C++.
-Replace the `for` loops by corresponding Kokkos parallel operation and the computational body by lambda function.
+The code [axpy.cpp](axpy.cpp) implements the basic "axpy" operation in standard C/C++.
+Replace the `for` loops by corresponding Kokkos parallel operations and the computational body by lambda function.

 1. Build and run the code in LUMI with OpenMP backend.
 You can use your own Kokkos installation or use the module